 Then add the chicken and bell pepper and cook until all the chicken turns white but is still pink inside (about 2 minutes).

 Pour the Sauce in, bring to simmer and cook for around 2 - 3 minutes or until it thickens and the chicken is cooked through.

 Remove from stove, stir through cashews and serve with rice.

 1. Tenderizing the chicken with baking soda is optional.

 2. If you feel like a bit of zing, add 2 tsp chili sauce or sriracha .

 3. This is a recipe that has evolved over time as I endeavoured to make it as close to what it is like at restaurants.
 The original base recipe probably came from a Chinese cooking show like Kylie Kwong.

-Nutrition per serving assuming this serves 4.
+Chinese Cashew Chicken nutrition per serving assuming this serves 4.
 It can easily serve 5 or more with other sides, as is typically served at Chinese restaurants.